Current Research Degree Students

 The following documents are essential for both students and supervisors in terms of approval of examination teams and submission of theses.
 In addition, you should attend the DELTA Viva Training Course and undergo appropriate mock viva training at School level.
-The Research Degrees Office have a viva training DVD available to all students preparing for an examination, issued when you attend Module 2 of the PgCert Research Methods course.
+The Research Degrees Office have a viva training DVD available to all students preparing for an examination.
+This is issued to you when you attend Module 2 of the Postgraduate Certificate in Research Methods course.
 This DVD may help to remove any doubts or anxieties you may have pre-viva.

-Students and supervisors should also familiarise themselves with the University's Academic Regulations A6: Research Degrees, in particular paragraph 9 - Examination, as well as the University's Assessment Criteria for the level of award you have submitted for.
-If you have any queries, please contact the Research Degrees Office.
+Students and supervisors should also familiarise themselves with the University's Academic Regulations A6: Research Degrees, in particular paragraph 9 - Examination, as well as the University's Assessment Criteria.
+If you have any queries, please speak with your Principal Supervisor or contact the Research Degrees Office.

-- Guidance from the Printing Department on Softbound Thesis Binding - Pre-Viva (23KB word docx)
+- Guidance from the Printing Department on Softbound Thesis Binding - Pre-Viva (163KB PDF)

-- Research Degrees Self-Declaration (RDDECL) Form (120KB doc)
+- Research Degrees Self-Declaration (RDDECL) Form (DOC 120KB)

-- Assessment Criteria - Research Degrees (162KB pdf)
+- Assessment Criteria - Research Degrees (PDF 162KB)